Approach to optimal quantum transport via states over time

 \begin{lemma} Let $\rho$, $\sigma$ have joint support $\H_S\subseteq\H=\H_S\oplus\H_\bot$.
 Then there exists an optimal channel of the unitary invariant quantum optimal transport $\mc{K}(\rho,\sigma)$ such that its associated Kraus operators are of the form

 where $\Pi_\bot$ is the projector on the orthogonal, or embedding Hilbert space, $\H_\bot$.
 Therefore, the optimal channel acts as the identity channel on the embedding Hilbert space. \end{lemma}

-\begin{proof} We start by noting that our optimization problem \eqref{eq:SDPform} remains invariant under unitaries that act non-trivially only outside the joint support of the input and output states, i.e. they are of the form $(\Pi_S\oplus U_\bot)\otimes(\Pi_S\oplus U_\bot)$, where $\Pi_S$ is the projector onto $\H_S$ and $U_\bot$ are unitaries on $\H_\bot$ (see \cite{vallentin09} for a general discussion of SDP under symmetries).
+\begin{proof} We start by noting that our optimization problem \eqref{eq:SDPform} remains invariant under unitaries that act non-trivially only outside the joint support of the input and output states, i.e. they are of the form $(\Pi_S\oplus U_\bot)\otimes(\Pi_S\oplus U_\bot)$, where $\Pi_S$ is the projector onto $\H_S$ and $U_\bot$ are unitaries on $\H_\bot$ (see \cite{vallentin09} for a general discussion of SDP under symmetries).We show that the cost and constraints of the problem remain invariant under unitaries of this form: Given a valid {\jamiol} matrix $J$, we can construct a new {\jamiol} matrix $J_{U_\bot}=(\Pi_S\oplus U_\bot)\otimes(\Pi_S\oplus U_\bot)J(\Pi_S\oplus U_\bot^*)\otimes(\Pi_S\oplus U_\bot^*)$ that has the same cost and satisfies the same constraints as $J$ from \eqref{eq:SDPform}: